jasonmar/dataproc-client/README.md

 - Test running Hive Query from Hue: User should be able to query tables stored on master Dataproc hive server

+## To-do

+- Automate the image creation and simple the steps for usinig the package.

+- Image Version as input metadata that matches the server to be used to create the image

+- Currently opend all ports from client to server

 ## Disclaimer